paulfoley/Udacity_Nanodegree-Data_Analyst/Numpy-Playground/README.md

 # Playground - Numpy

-[Numpy](http://www.numpy.org/) is a library which provides functions that are especially useful when you have to work with large arrays and matrices of numeric data, like doing matrix matrix multiplications and dot products.
+[Numpy](http://www.numpy.org/) is a library which provides functions that are especially useful when you have to work with large arrays and matrices of numeric data, like doing matrix multiplications and dot products.

 Also, [Numpy](http://www.numpy.org/) is battle tested and optimized, so that it runs fast, much faster than if you were working with Python lists directly.